Which analytics will give me the best tools to grow my business?

 Using magazine ads as an example, I saw so many advertisers submit ads without any attempt to track their effectiveness.
 My personal recommendation is not to buy anything you can't track; the "spray and pray" approach is never an effective marketing strategy.

-So, if you still decide to go with a more traditional advertising medium, how can you make sure you get the proper bang for your buck?
+If you still decide to go with a more traditional advertising medium, how can you make sure you get the best bang for your buck?

 What should they have included on the map to successfully track ROI?

 As we learned above, you need to capture (at a minimum) peoples emails.
 This can be as simple as including a call to action on the map directing people to a website where they can sign up for a coupon or discount at each of the featured museums.